cantoniouwaymore/emailgateway/docs/TRANSACTIONAL_TEMPLATE_GUIDE.md

 **Solutions**:
 - Check `content` object has the correct locale key
 - Verify `template.locale` matches content keys
-- Ensure locale is supported (en, es, fr, de, it, pt)
+- Ensure locale is supported (en, es, fr, de, it, pt, etc.)
-- Test with fallback to `custom_content`
+- Test with `__base__` locale to see base template structure
+- Remember: If locale not found, system falls back to base template structure (not "en")

 #### Social Links Not Showing